I-Am-Fox/AHK-Destiny-2-AFK/README.md

 # Tabbed-Out-AFK
+## Note: This is not the original.
+This is my personal repository where I have control and update where I see fit.

 ## About

 AFK xp macro for Destiny 2 where you can tab out of the game while its running and use your PC as normal